refinedev/refine/documentation/docs/packages/documentation/routers/nextjs-router.md

 On the client-side you can wrap your pages with `CanAccess` component from `@refinedev/core` to protect your pages from unauthorized access.

-And on the server-side you can use your `accessControlProvider`'s `can` function inside server side functions (getServerSideProps) to redirect unauthorized users to other pages..
+And on the server-side you can use your `accessControlProvider`'s `can` function inside server side functions (`getServerSideProps`) to redirect unauthorized users to other pages..

 :::info

-Using the server-side approach is recommended.
+For page level access control, server-side approach is recommended.

 :::